The Lazy Person's Guide To Cleaning A Home.

 In this paragraph, we will mention some tiny tips that can make a big difference and help you in your lofty efforts to keep your home clean and stay as lazy as ever - The lazy person's guide to cleaning a home.

 Using disposable utensils will help you so you will not have to wash dishes after using them, which is one of the well-known Achilles' heels of lazy people.
-It is also relevant for baking surfaces and so on.
+It's also relevant for baking surfaces and so on.

-We want to avoid getting into expense discussions but only to find ways to help you stay clean and lazy at the same time.
-And ordering food is one of them.
+Although we want to avoid getting into expense discussions, ordering food is one of the best ways to help you stay clean and lazy at the same time.
 Doing so will help you with dishwashing and the complex organization of shared meals.

 Identify places characterized by the accumulation of dirt and bad odor and put on top of them neutralizing/preventing substances.
 For example, Place things such as baking soda/lemon in your refrigerator/microwave and other places where rot and bad smell may accumulate.
 Doing so will help you avoid problems you will have to deal with later, And since we've already established your being lazy - well, you've got our point.